 This post may not in any way give answers to why bad things happen to us, however, it can help us ponder more on how we can best respond to bad things that happen.

 Like the story above, I have had my own fair share of similar deaths.
-I did lose an elder sister to child delivery, too, and saw my mom and dad, along with every member of the family suddenly raising a day old child without breast milk.
+I did lose an elder sister to child delivery, too, and saw my mom and dad, along with every member of the family suddenly raising a day old baby without breast feeding.
 While grieving, we knew we had to keep this one alive.
 The quest to raise a child without breast feeding kept us busy that we may have forgotten how to grieve when we should have.
 Till today, I still think my sister’s death may have contributed to my mother’s early grave, just like the grandpa in the above story.
 And maybe my dad would have still been alive had my mom not died?
 I don’t know, too.

 There are so many things we really don’t know about life.
 I guess we know only in parts.

 But this is what I know: bad things happen.
-Not because we are bad, but because we are in a world of a cycle of good and bad stuff.
+Not because we are bad, but because we are in a world rotating in a cycle of good and bad stuff.
 The “bad” stuff, I have since realized, isn’t to destroy us.
 Although it could, if we do not know how to manage the situation.
 Rather, I think, they happen to teach us more of what the importance of the good thing is.
 And to strengthen our muscles to survive life, ultimately.
 Because life is tough.
 Unless we live in denial of the obvious truth.